opensearch-project/project-website/_posts/2024-03-25-Announcing-Data-Prepper-2.7.0.md

 Some examples include customer analytics, looking for anomalies in network access, understanding load across geographies, and more.
 An industry solution for determining a geographical location is through the use of IP addresses.

-One example scenario is locating users to a web server.
+One example scenario is locating users of a web server.
 Data Prepper already supports parsing Apache Common Log Format for Apache HTTP servers in the `grok` processor.
 The following example shows how you can now locate the client making requests using the `clientip` property extracted from the `grok` processor: